-Let me preface this by saying that I got lost during this hike and almost had to camp out in the woods due to my phone battery draining at an alarming rate (which was used as a flashlight within the seemingly foreboding darkness.)
+Let me preface this by saying that I got lost during this hike and almost had to camp out in the woods due to my phone battery draining at an alarming rate (which was used as a flashlight within the foreboding darkness.)
+While I do love my GPS map apps, it is important to know the trails or bring a backup map.

 Murphy Ranch Trail

-And it’s famous for a reason: The graffiti-filled ruins contain a wealthy amount of American history as the trail was actually the base of a 1930’s Nazi Compound.
+And it’s famous for a reason: The graffiti-filled ruins contain a wealthy amount of American history as the trail was actually the base of a 1930’s far-right Compound.

 I, of course, chose the stairway to hell, as I eloquently put it.
 (It’s much more fun than continuing down a linear road in my opinion.)